soil-initiative/stacks/proposals/stacks/Overview.md

 That `stack.switch` is configured to catch the `$resolving` event that is used to switch control back to `$entry_root`.
 The payload of this event is the `externref` value the promise resolved to along with the stack that the promise is being resolved on.
 That stack is stored in the local `$stack` variable, and the `externref` resolution is returned as the result of the `$await` inspection.
+If instead the `$rejecting` event is caught, then the local `$stack` variable is similarly stored, and the contain `externref` error-value is thrown as an `$externref`, which is intended to be the event for specifically JavaScript exceptions.
 Note that whenever control is inside the call to `$entry`, stack walks are being redirected to `$stack`.
 This ensures that any (JavaScript) exceptions that occur during this call are redirected to the appropriate original stack.